nivekithan/blog/src/data/blog/automated_backups_postgres.md

 They take backup of all the files in your `postgresql` cluster.

-They are huge in size or takes more time to take.
+They are huge in size and take more time to complete.

 #### Differential backups

-They take backup of only the files which has been changed from the last `full backup`
+They take backup of only the files which have been changed from the last `full backup`

 #### Incremental backups

-They take backups of only the files which has been changed from the last `full backup` or `differential` backup
+They take backups of only the files which have been changed from the last `full backup` or `differential` backup

 ## Automated backups

-Right now we are taking backups manually, we want to change it so that backups will taken automatically.
+Right now we are taking backups manually, but we want to change it so that backups will be taken automatically.

 This can be done using `cron`